Course Outline

 - Concurrency

-- Introduction to C++11 Threading, async/future, and Atomic Types
+- Introduction to C++11's Threading, async/future, and atomic types implementation

 Requirements

-A minimum of 1 year of C++ experience
+Minimum of 1 year of experience with C++

 Testimonials (3)